The Decline of British Economic Power Since 1870This book was first published in 1981. |

 Page

-The mere cataloguing of alleged defic iencies in business performance can, however, be of little use in explaining why entrepreneurs acted as they did.
+... alleged defic iencies in business performance can, however, be of little use in explaining why entrepreneurs acted as they did.
 In this respect there are two competing hypotheses.
-The first is essentially a ...
+The first is essentially a variant of the.

-The mere cataloguing of alleged defic iencies in business performance can, however, be of little use in explaining why entrepreneurs acted as they did.
+... alleged defic iencies in business performance can, however, be of little use in explaining why entrepreneurs acted as they did.
 In this respect there are two competing hypotheses.
-The first is essentially a ...
+The first is essentially a variant of the.

 Other editions - View all